RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 ```
 where X,Y,Z are replaced by the numbers for servers assigned to you.

 Since this is the first time we're connecting to these servers, you'll need to accept the identity of the servers.
-(Ansible's ping module will use SSH to connect to the servers)
 To speed up the process, we can use the ssh-keyscan command to accept identities.
+Like so:

 ```
 ssh-keyscan -H systemX.sudodemo.net systemY.sudodemo.net systemZ.sudodemo.net >> ~/.ssh/known_hosts
 ```

 You are now ready to run your first Ansible module.
-To do so, run the following command from *$WORK_DIR*:
+To do so, run the following command from *$WORK_DIR*

 ```
 ansible -i hosts -u root all -m ping